 Parties are considered to be related if one party directly or indirectly through one or more intermediaries, controls or has significant influence over, is controlled by, or is under common control with an entity.
-The Foundation considers as a related party as of December 31, 2021 Muzeiko EOOD, ABF Property EOOD, Muzeiko Foundation, Friends of the Basilica Foundation and Tokuda bank JSC.
-ERG Capital 3 - ADSIP was a related party until October 2020.
+The Foundation considers as a related party as of December 31, 2022 Muzeiko EOOD, ABF Property EOOD, Muzeiko Foundation, Friends of the Basilica Foundation and Tokuda bank JSC.
 The type of relationship with each of the related parties is described below.